Redocly/redocly-cli/docs/quickstart.md

 Woohoo!
 Your OpenAPI definition is valid. 🎉
 ```

 That's great, but how does lint work when it detects errors?
 And what exactly the error is?
-To figure this out, let's introduce an error to our definition file and check how linter will react on it.
+To figure this out, let's introduce an error to our definition file and check the output.

 1. Open your `petstore.yaml` file
 1. Navigate to line #15: `operationId: listPets`